Skip to content

 Calliope: energy system modelling made simple

 Calliope focuses on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework (code) and model (data).
 Its primary focus is on planning energy systems at scales ranging from urban districts to entire continents.
 In an optional operational mode it can also test a pre-defined system under different operational conditions.
-Calliope's built-in tools allow interactive exploration of results.

 Calliope is developed in the open on GitHub and contributions are very welcome (see the section on contributing).